GET THERE EARLY!

 – Hindmarsh Square is going to provide a few shady spots for those who get there early enough, and also has a bit of room for running around while you’re waiting for the start whistle.

-– Although you’ll have the longest wait, I think the biggest buzz is along King William Street right before Santa reaches his landing spot at The Adelaide Town Hall.
+– Although you’ll have the longest wait, I think the biggest buzz is along King William Street right before Santa reaches his landing spot at Beehive corner, on the corner of Rundle Mall.
 Get there early for a good spot!

 PUBLIC TRANSPORT